Lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA)

 Benefits that exceed the lump sum allowance or the lump sum and death benefit allowance are liable to income tax at the recipient’s marginal rate, as are the ‘income’ parts of any benefits taken, such as an annuity or income taken from a drawdown plan.

 What do we mean by marginal rate of income tax?
-In simple terms this means the amount being paid out is added to the recipient’s income and taxed accordingly.
-As an example, if the recipient was tax resident in England and had income of £60,000 and received £20,000, the whole £20,000 falls within the higher rate income tax band and will be taxed at 40%.
+In simple terms this means the amount being paid from a pension plan is added to the recipient’s income and taxed accordingly.
+As an example, if the recipient was tax resident in England and had income of £60,000 and received £20,000 from a pension plan, the whole £20,000 falls within the higher rate income tax band and will be taxed at 40%.

-There is no change to the tax paid if death benefits are paid to a trust and not directly to a beneficiary.
+There is no change to the tax paid if death benefits are paid to a trust and not directly to a beneficiary, for more information see When does income tax apply to death benefits?

 Lump sum allowance and lump sum and death benefit allowance where lifetime allowance protection applies

-Although the lifetime allowance no longer applies from 6 April 2024, the various forms of lifetime allowance protection often also protect the amount of tax-free cash that can be paid to an individual.
-This protected tax-free cash remains after April 2024.
+Despite the lifetime allowance being abolished from 6 April 2024, the various forms of lifetime allowance protection often continue to protect the amount of tax-free cash that can be paid to an individual after April 2024.

 As with many aspects of the new rules, a lot of the pre-April 2024 regime is still in place.
 This is the case for the calculation of the amount that can be paid tax-free which still includes the “applicable amount”.
 This is the cap on the tax-free lump sum which is based on the capital value of the income benefits being paid.
 This is effectively the same calculation as pre-April 2024, but it has been tweaked to take into account the removal of the lifetime allowance.